History

 1965

-Celebration of the 70th anniversary of Božidar Jakac, the first rector of the AUU, in the PEN Club at Miklič’s: the address of G. Stupica, next to him Tatjana and Božidar Jakac, 1969.
+Celebration of the 70th birthday of Božidar Jakac, the first rector of the AUU, in the PEN Club at Miklič’s: the address of G. Stupica, next to him Tatjana and Božidar Jakac, 1969.

 Avgust Černigoj visiting ALU: F. Kokalj, A. Jemec, A. Černigoj, M. Pogačnik, M. Tršar and student Stanko Hrovatič, c.
 1973.